AdobeDocs/experience-platform.en/help/rtcdp/b2b-tutorial.md

 ## Ingest your data into Experience Platform

 Next, the Bodea marketer uses the [Marketo Engage connector](../sources/connectors/adobe-applications/marketo/marketo.md) to ingest data into Platform for use in downstream services.

-You can also ingest data by using one of the [approved sources for Real-time CDP B2B Edition](./sources/b2b.md).
+You can also ingest data by using one of the approved sources for Real-time CDP B2B Edition.

+>[!NOTE]
+>
+>To learn which source connectors are available to your organization, you can view the sources catalog in the Platform UI.
+To access the catalog, select **Sources** in the left navigation, then select **Catalog**.

 In order to create a connection between your Marketo account and Platform, you must acquire your authentication credentials.
 See the [guide on attaining Marketo source connector authentication credentials](../sources/connectors/adobe-applications/marketo/marketo-auth.md) for detailed instructions.